 Let’s go back to my example of drivers having accidents each end every year, “chronic-crashers” if you will.
-What the Affordable Care Act (ACA), better known as Obamacare, attempted to do in essence, was have the private sector facilitate a “universal healthcare” system.
+What the Affordable Care Act (ACA), better known as Obamacare, was intended to do was to have the private sector facilitate a “universal healthcare” system.
 This system would more or less spread the total cost of people’s healthcare evenly to all, including those with chronic conditions.
-The ACA was actually a well thought out plan to accomplish the goal of affordable healthcare-for-all without dismantling the health insurance industry which employs approximately 500,000 Americans.
+The ACA was actually a well thought out plan to accomplish the goal of affordable healthcare-for-all without dismantling the current health insurance industry which employs approximately 500,000 Americans.

 The problem is that to make the numbers work, every single person would need to participate, especially the young and healthy.
 So the ACA intended to coerce the “indestructible” 20-somethings into playing along by fining them if they didn’t acquire a policy.
 Over time this fine grows to between $700 and $2,000 depending on annual income.
-The problem is the average insure policy for a single 20-something would likely cost them 2 to 4 times what the fine would be.
+The problem is the average insurance policy for a single 20-something would likely cost them 2 to 4 times what the fine would be.
 In addition to this, they know if they do happened to get seriously ill or injured, they could go to any emergency room and could not be denied care.
 I said it was a “well thought out plan”, I didn’t say it was a good one.

 Let’s say for a moment that no one challenged the constitutionality of forcing all Americans to purchase health insurance and all the young indestructibles played along.
 There would still be millions who could not afford the premiums.
-The ACA attempted to tackle this in 2 ways; subsidize insurance plans that participated in state-run exchanges, expand all state-run Medicaid systems, once again through Federal subsidies.
-Although the courts upheld the fines for not purchasing health coverage, in 2012 they ruled that the later was unconstitutional so the intended state expansion of Medicaid under the ACA, in effect, became voluntary.
+The ACA attempted to tackle this in 2 ways; subsidize insurance plans that participated in state-run exchanges, mandated expansion of all state-run Medicaid systems, once again through Federal subsidies.
+Although the courts upheld the fines for not purchasing health coverage, in 2012 they ruled that the later was unconstitutional, so the intended state expansion of Medicaid under the ACA, in effect, became voluntary.